hannapark1206/hannapark1206.github.io/content/projects/visual-decision-data-analysis/index.md

 This was my first research experience at Caltech through FSRI in the Rangel Neuroeconomics Laboratory.

 The project studied visual search and choice behavior using behavioral and eye-tracking data.

-## My Role

-I analyzed experimental data using Python and regression methods to study how attention and item familiarity affected choice behavior.

 ## What I Worked On